lazarmar/NFT-Website/README.md

 # NFT-Website

-This is NFT website I developed.
+This is NFT website I developed in Webflow.
 It has CMS integrations so I can't post code here, but take a look at the website anyways.

 Project link:https://nft-market-lm.webflow.io/